KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 *** Warning *** A strict "key ID" as defined in [OIDC] section 7 will not work with this definition of the sub.
 But a work around is possible for sites that must deal with both definitions since a straight "Key id" already excludes a colon (":").

 This document defines the SUB as a URI (or URL) that can still use a local key, the RECOMMENDED syntax for a local key ID is data:{key id}.
 Now any URL can be used to allow the SUB to serve as a real subject ID.
 In particular this allows a `did:` URL prefix to be compatible with the [DID-CORE].
-Any URL must provide a method to securely recover the key(s) that are used to sign this [OIDC] JWT.
+Any URL MUST provide a method to securely recover the key(s) that are used to sign this [OIDC] JWT.

-OpenID Self Issued Identifiers provides a way for a user to exercise fine grained control over who can see their identifier as well as have access to their personal resources even as their current authenticators become inadequate to the task for any reason.
+OpenID Self Issued Identifiers provide a way for a user to exercise fine grained control over who can see their identifier as well as have access to their personal resources even as their current authenticators become inadequate to the task for any reason.

 ### 5.3 Discovery of Relying Party Methods